microsoft/go-infra/docs/README.md

 [README.md](../README.md) for the project overview, and the subdirectories here for more info about parts of the infra.

+* [pipeline-yml-style.md](pipeline-yml-style.md) - Style principles and quirk
+  notes for our YAML pipelines here and in microsoft/go.

 ## Branches

 This repository has only one maintained branch, `main`.
 This branch contains the